Soccer-Premier League clubs hit out at Big Six for Super League plans | Sports-Games

 Fulham chairman Shahid Khan said: "The concept will not serve the game or our most important stakeholders - the generations of fans in England and throughout Europe who have been as loyal to their domestic leagues, and the opportunities they offer, as they are faithful to their favourite team."
 Burnley chairman Alan Pace said the Super League is an example of why football governance in Europe needs to be reformed.

 "Weak governance has led us to this point," Pace said.
-"I'm calling on Boris Johnson and Oliver Dowden to follow their welcome intervention and now appoint an independent regulator to protect English football with legislation."
+"I'm calling on (Prime Minister) Boris Johnson and (sports minister) Oliver Dowden to follow their welcome intervention and now appoint an independent regulator to protect English football with legislation."
+West Bromwich Albion, another founding member of the Football League, said the six clubs had turned their backs on English football.

+"Albion will do everything within its power to preserve the integrity of competition the club helped establish 133 years ago," it said.
+Wolverhampton Wanderers took a cheeky dig by updating their Twitter profile to say "Premier League Champions 2018/19" as they finished seventh in the league that season behind the Big Six, as if to say the six clubs had been expelled from the league.

+"It's probably too late for a parade," Wolves said, with Southampton joining in by congratulating them, claiming they were the 2014/15 champions after finishing seventh too.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)